-Using a 3-percent discount rate for consumer impacts and the SCC series that has a value of \$22.1/ton in 2010 (in 2009\$), the cost of the standards in this rule is \$566 million to \$825 million per year in increased equipment costs, while the benefits are \$1289 million to \$1686 million per year in reduced operating costs, \$140 million to \$178 million in CO2 reductions, and \$7.9 million to \$10.2 million in reduced NOX emissions.
+Using a 3-percent discount rate for consumer impacts and the SCC series that has a value of \$22.1/ton in 2010 (in 2009\$), the cost of the standards in today's rule is \$566 Deleted: 573 million to \$825 million per year in increased equipment costs, while the benefits are Deleted: 832 \$1289 million to \$1686 million per year in reduced operating costs, \$140 million to \$178 Deleted: 1290 Deleted: 1687 million in CO2 reductions, and \$7.9 million to 10.2 million in reduced NO_X emissions.
 In this case, the net benefit amounts to \$871 million to \$1049 million per year.
-DOE also calculated annualized net benefits using a range of potential electricity and equipment price trend forecasts.
+DOE also Deleted: 865 million to \$1043 million per year calculated annualized net benefits using a range of potential electricity and equipment price trend forecasts.
 Given the range of modeled price trends, the range of net benefits in this case is from \$601 million to \$1,260 million per year.
 The low estimate corresponds to a scenario with a low electricity price trend and a constant real price trend for equipment, while the high estimate reflects a high electricity price trend and a strong declining real price trend for equipment.